A pregnancy test may let you know if you are pregnant.

 What is a pregnancy test and how does it work?

 Pregnancy tests are designed to tell if your urine or blood contains a hormone called human chorionic gonadotropin (hCG).
-This hormone is produced right after a fertilized egg attaches to the wall of a woman's uterus.
+This hormone is made right after a fertilized egg attaches to the wall of a woman's uterus.

 What types of pregnancy tests are available?